Configuring sideEffects for Optimal Tree-Shaking

 Framework-Specific Workflows & Integration Patterns

 Component frameworks require careful side-effect mapping due to lifecycle hooks, context providers, and global CSS injection.
-React libraries often bundle CSS-in-JS or register providers at import time, necessitating explicit overrides.
-Vue SFCs compile to pure JS but may inject global styles.
-Aligning package exports with framework-specific build outputs prevents accidental retention of heavy runtime dependencies and ensures hydration scripts remain isolated in async chunks.
+React libraries that bundle CSS-in-JS or register providers at import time need explicit overrides.
+Vue SFCs compile to pure JS but may inject global styles via the framework’s style injection.

 {